-15-year-old burglar allegedly led deputies on chase through Prairieville; teen & adult arrested
+15-year-old allegedly led deputies on chase after burglary; teen & adult arrested

 The sheriff's office said the driver was a 15-year-old boy who refused to stop for deputies and eventually crashed after losing control of the vehicle near LA 44.

 The teen fled on foot after the wreck but was soon captured by deputies.
-A second suspect, 27-year-old Alonzo Henry, was also taken into custody.
+The second suspect, 27-year-old Alonzo Henry, was also taken into custody.

 Henry was booked for simple burglary, contributing to the delinquency of juveniles, possession of a firearm by a convicted felon, and fugitive from another agency.
 The teen is also facing charges including minor in possession of a firearm, resisting an officer, hit and run, reckless driving, aggravated flight from an officer, and various traffic violations.